On completeness and dynamics of compact Brinkmann spacetimes: Brinkmann Geometry

 Let $\phi^t$ be the $1$-parameter group generated by $V$.
-The flow of $V$ induces an action on $L(M)$, the bundle of orthonormal frames at points of $M$, and since $V$ acts isometrically, this induces an action on the linear frames of $E$.
+The flow of $V$ induces an action on $L(M)$, the bundle of orthonormal frames at points of $M$.
+Since the flow of $V$ acts isometrically and preserves $V$, this flow preserves $V^\perp$ and induces an action on the linear frames of $E$.
 Therefore, for each $t$, $\phi^t$ induces a transformation $\psi^t$ of $M^*$.
 Thus we obtain a global $1$-parameter group of transformations $\psi^t$ of $M^*$, which induces a vector field on $M^*$ that we will denote by $V^*$.